aklitzke/dors/README.md

 $ cd shared_code && cargo dors check
 ```

-Run on all members of a workspace:
+Run commands on all members of a workspace:
 ```toml
 # ./Dorsfile.toml
 [task.test]